 fbpx

-Shampoo ginger lily (Zingiber zerumbet) is a tropical flowering plant that grows from underground rhizomes.
-This herbaceous perennial has a unique pinecone-shaped flower and stems of alternate narrow green leaves.
-The plants grow well in wet climates and typically reach 4-6 feet tall and 2-3 feet wide.
-Sap from the flowers can be used for hair care (hence the common name “shampoo” ginger).
+Shampoo ginger lily (Zingiber zerumbet) is a tropical flowering plant in the ginger family that grows from underground rhizomes.
+This herbaceous perennial has pinecone-shaped red flowers and narrow green leaves.
+The plants grow well in wet climates and typically reach 3-5 feet tall and 2-3 feet wide.
+Sap from the flowers can be used for hair care.

-Read on to learn all about the shampoo ginger lily plant!
+Introduction to the shampoo ginger lily

 This plant is native to the tropics of Southeast Asia, including regions of India, China, Laos, Thailand, Myanmar, the Philippines, and Vietnam.
 It’s also been introduced into some warmer areas of the world, including Florida, Hawaii, the Caribbean, Madagascar, Queensland, and Fiji.